Joaoldx/todo-vanilla/README.md

 # Todo App

-Todo App is an responsive application to save your items and delete them as they are completed
+Todo App is a responsive application to save your items and delete them as they are completed

 You can check this app by this url https://joaoldx.github.io/todo-vanilla/

 ---
-### Requiriments
+### Requirements
 None :wink:

 ### Instalation